howardgood88/Optimal-Resource-Allocation-for-Cloud-Edge-Computing-with-MNO-and-MVNO/README.md

 # Optimal-Resource-Allocation-for-Cloud-Edge-Computing-with-MNO-and-MVNO

+# Mentions
+* simulation data time start at 0

 # Future Work
 * is better way to print ---------start of algo--------------
-* simulation data time start at 0
+* implement vm_assignment vm choosing
+* implement optimizing algorithm
+* implement utility function
+* test case that more than one week
+* implement update parameters